-- Contact razorback suckers and bonytail using mobile remote PIT tag sensing units capable of detecting full duplex 134.2-kHz tags and deployable in the backwater, slack water, and riverine sections of the Colorado River. - 2.
-Conduct eight monitoring trips across multiple release sites and habitat types within Reach 4 from October to March of each year. - 3.
-Conduct broad-scale, multi-year telemetry monitoring on 10 resident adult razorback suckers per year to determine relative dispersal, seasonal movements, and preferred habitat types. - 4.
-Conduct broad-scale telemetry monitoring of 20 subadult razorback suckers and 20 subadult bonytail each year to determine relative dispersal and preferred habitat types after release in backwaters. - 5.
-Assimilate and summarize all Reach 4 and 5 razorback sucker and bonytail contact data collected by other Federal and non-Federal entities into mark-recapture population estimates for each species with 95% confidence intervals (CIs).
+- Contact razorback sucker and bonytail using mobile remote PIT tag sensing units capable of detecting full duplex 134.2-kHz tags and deployable in backwater, slack water, and riverine sections of the Colorado River. - 2.
+Conduct eight monitoring trips across multiple release sites and habitat types within Reach 4 of the MSCP from October through March of each year. - 3.
+Conduct broad scale multi-year telemetry monitoring on 10 resident adult razorback sucker per year to determine relative dispersal, seasonal movements, and preferred habitat types.

-6. If data are adequate, use mark-recapture modeling to provide estimates for adult survival (with 95% CIs) and assess its dependence on a variety of factors (i.e., size at release, location of release, and season of release) for all razorback suckers and bonytail released since 2005.
-If data are inadequate for a model comparison assessment of all factors, use exploratory analyses to identify their potential relationship to scanning contact rates (e.g., with graphs and/or correlation analysis).
+- 4. Conduct broad scale telemetry monitoring of 20 subadult razorback sucker and 20 subadult bonytail each year to determine relative dispersal and preferred habitat types after release in backwaters. - Assimilate and summarize all Reach 4/5 razorback sucker and bonytail contact data collected by other federal and non-federal entities into markrecapture population estimates for each species with 95% confidence intervals. - 6.
+If data are adequate, use mark-recapture modeling to provide estimates for adult survival (with 95% confidence intervals) and assess its dependence on a variety of factors (i.e., size at release, location of release, and season of release) for all razorback sucker and bonytail released since 2005.
+If data are inadequate for a model-comparison assessment of all factors, use exploratory analysis to identify their potential relationship to scanning contact rates (e.g., with graphs and/or correlation analysis).